TremorPulse/VietnamWarfare/README.md

 First ever attempt at a game.
-My original files and documentation were lost.
+My original files, full levels, enemy sprities and documentation were lost.
+When decompiled out of yacc the engine will only load a platform stage as the room with only horizontal and vertical movement avaliable for the character sprite.